-In Moscow, a quiet antiwar protest with flowers and plush toys
+In Moscow, a Quiet Anti-War Protest With Flowers and Plush Toys

 But even laying flowers has potential consequences.
 At least seven people have been detained, according to a New York Times journalist who witnessed the episodes over the past week.
 Four were detained after placing flowers at the site.

-The police have tried to prevent people from photographing the memorial, and have told others to delete the images from their phones.
+Police have tried to prevent people from photographing the memorial and have told others to delete the images from their phones.
 But people keep arriving, looking for an opening when many are not gathered around the monument so that it does not seem like an illegal public gathering — and quietly placing their flowers.

 “My endurance is finished; I want to show my opinion,” a lawyer named Ekaterina Varenik said Saturday afternoon after placing flowers on the statue.
 She was referring to not being able to express her opinion publicly.